 phstl's own tutorial using Meshmixer to extrude the surface into a flat-bottom surface.
 Make sure you follow the steps under "Extrude a Surface with a Flat Base".
 Once you have completed that, return to this document.

 It is likely your mesh will be hundreds of megabytes to gigabytes in size.
-This may overwhelm your computer, so you might want to reduce the model's triangle count.
+This may exceed your computer's available RAM, so you might want to reduce the model's triangle count.
 You can use MeshLab for this (tutorial) or any other software you like.
 Make sure to re-export the model as STL when you're done.
 I personally skipped this step and let my computer work through the model for a few hours.

 At this point we go into general 3d-printing territory which is beyond the scope of this article.
-My workflow is to use PrusaSlicer to hollow and support the extruded STL if I'm using a resin printer.
+My personal resin printing workflow is to use PrusaSlicer to hollow and support the extruded STL.
 You can find a guide here.
 Once supported and hollowed, I export the model with